 All businesses registered with the City of Los Angeles must file an annual tax renewal, regardless of whether the business generated income that year.
 Filing on time ensures businesses avoid penalties and interest while also making them eligible for tax credits and incentives.

-Typically, this renewal is due by the last last day of February, which would have been February 28, 2025 for this year.
+Typically, this renewal is due by the last day of February, which would have been February 28, 2025 for this year.
 However, due to the wildfires, some businesses now have extra time to file.

-Who Qualifies for the Business tax Renewal Extension?
+Who qualifies for the Business Tax Renewal Extension?

 To provide relief to businesses impacted by the fires, the city has automatically extended the business tax renewal deadline to April 14, 2025 for businesses located in the following zip codes: